panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Initial material for {{NSIS}} on Next Steps In Signaling (NSIS) was provided by Roland Bless and Martin Stiemerling.

+Initial material for {{FL}} on IPv6 Flow Labels was provided by Gorry Fairhurst.

-Our thanks to Roland Bless, Ruediger Geib, and Joe Touch, who provided review comments on previous versions.
+Our thanks to Roland Bless, Wes Eddy, Ruediger Geib, Gorry Fairhurst, and Joe Touch, who provided review comments on previous versions.

+Special thanks to Adrian Farrel for helping Spencer navigate the twisty little passages of Flow Specs and Filter Specs in IntServ, RSVP, MPLS, and BGP.
+They are all alike, except for the differences {{Colossal-Cave}}.

 --- back